yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_KCD.md

 ## Example names

 For the example in this section, the trusted Kerberos principal `TrustedAPIGateway` can impersonate valid users in Active Directory and request service tickets in their name to the back-end service principals `HTTP/BackEndService.axway.com@AXWAY.COM` and `HOST/BackEndService.axway.com@AXWAY.COM`.
-You can use the example names, or replace them with names of your own.

 The example Kerberos realm name `AXWAY.COM` is specific to the examples in this guide.
 Replace the example realm name with your own realm name.